Zettlr/Zettlr/README.md

 ## What next?

-If you have downloaded Zettlr, [head over to our Wiki](https://github.com/Zettlr/Zettlr/wiki) to get to know Zettlr.
-Refer to the [Quick Start Guide](https://github.com/Zettlr/Zettlr/wiki/Quick-Start), if you prefer to use software heads-on.
+If you have downloaded Zettlr, [head over to our website](https://zettlr.com/docs) to get to know Zettlr.
+Refer to the [Quick Start Guide](https://zettlr.com/docs/quick-start), if you prefer to use software heads-on.

+## License

+This software is licenced via the MIT-License.

+The brand (including name, icons and everything Zettlr can be identified with) is exluded and all rights reserved.
+If you want to fork Zettlr to develop another app, feel free but please change name and icons.